Fix Get Windows Ready Don't Turn Off Your Computer

 iBeesoft Data Recovery is designed to help users to recover deleted or lost files from their PC or other external devices.
 You don’t need any technical knowledge to restore data with this tool.
 All you need to do is run the software to scan the drive, preview the lost files, and recover the specific files you want.
 It’s as easy as that!

-Step One: Download and install iBeesoft data recovery software.
+Step One: Download and install iBeesoft data recovery software for Windows 11, 10.
 You can download the free trial version of the software to get started.
 After the download, install and launch it.
-You’ll see the supported files in the main window.
-All file types will be selected by default and you have to uncheck file types that you don’t need.
-When you are done with this, click the ‘Start’ button.

 Step Three: Restore the deleted files on your PC.
 You can select the deleted files that you want to restore and click the ‘Recover’ button to recover and save them to your PC.
 If some of the files are not found, you should use the ‘Deep Scan’ button for further search.